25 Addition Word Problems for Year 2 to Year 6 With Tips On Supporting Pupils’ Progress

 Addition word problems in Year 1

-Pupils in Year 1 are introduced to simple one-step problems involving place value and addition, through the use of concrete objects, pictorial representations and missing number problems.
+Pupils in Year 1 are introduced to simple one-step problems involving place value addition and subtraction word problems, through the use of concrete objects, pictorial representations and missing number problems.
 At this stage, children should be memorising and reasoning with number bonds to 10 and 20.
 They also need to understand the effect of adding zero.

 Addition word problems in Year 2